Overview

 FAQ

-What is a probability distribution and how does the Bernoulli distribution fit in?A probability distribution assigns likelihoods to the possible values of a random variable.
-The Bernoulli distribution models a single trial with two outcomes (success = 1, failure = 0) using a parameter p, where p = Pr(success) and 1 − p = Pr(failure).
+What is a probability distribution, and what does the Bernoulli distribution represent?A probability distribution assigns likelihoods to the possible values of a random variable, obeying non‑negativity and summing to 1.
+The Bernoulli distribution models a single two‑outcome trial (success=1, failure=0) with parameter p: Pr(1)=p and Pr(0)=1−p.
+In the rain example, p could be your believed chance of rain today.

 pro $24.99 per month